On the Trace Operator for Functions of Bounded $\mathbb{A}$-Variation: Traces

 \subsection{Trace operator}

 We will now construct the trace operator of~$\BVA(\Omega)$.
 We will obtain the traces by a suitable approximation process.
-In particular, we will define~$T_j u$ that are smooth close to the boundary and admit classical traces.
+In particular, we will define truncations~$T_j u$ which are smooth close to the boundary and admit classical traces.
 The limits will later provide our trace.

 We define